Sequential Monte Carlo approximations of Wasserstein--Fisher--Rao gradient flows: Numerical Experiments

 \section{Numerical Experiments}

 We now present some numerical experiments to support our results in the previous sections.
-In particular, we show that SMC-WFR in Algorithm~\ref{alg:smc_wfr} outperforms the birth-death Langevin dynamics as approximation of WFR and compare tempered and standard PDEs.
-Code to reproduce our experiments is available at \url{https://github.com/FrancescaCrucinio/SMC-WFR}.
+First, we show that SMC-WFR in Algorithm~\ref{alg:smc_wfr} outperforms the birth-death Langevin dynamics as approximation of WFR and show that in a low dimensional setting SMC-WFR converges faster as predicted by the theoretical results in \citep{lu2023birth}.
+We then compare our SMC approximation of the WFR flow with an approximation the W flow given by $N$ parallel ULA chains and the SMC approximation of the FR flow (i.e. tempering SMC) and compare Algorithm~\ref{alg:smc_wfr} with the variants introduced in Section~\ref{sec:variants}.
+Our aim is to identify scenarios in which the extra computational cost requires by SMC-WFR is beneficial in achieving faster convergence to the target.

+Due to the impossibility of accurately approximating $\KL$ in general scenarios, to evaluate convergence we consider the maximum mean discrepancy with standard Gaussian kernel (MMD; \cite{gretton2012kernel}) and the average Wasserstein-1 distance for each 1D marginal ($W_1$).
+Code to reproduce our experiments is available at { \url{https://github.com/FrancescaCrucinio/SMC-WFR}}.